kwertyops/byte-of-python/src/function_return_values.md

     """
     A function that determines whether or not a number is prime
     parameters:
-        number: a positive integer greater than 1 (type int)
+        number: a positive integer greater than 1 (type: int)
     return:
-        True if number is prime, False otherwise (type bool)
+        True if number is prime, False otherwise (type: bool)
     """

     # tester is a possible factor.
 Start at 2 and we will increase it